bookshelf/bookshelf/README.md

 });
 ```

-## Plugins
+## Official Plugins

 * [Virtuals](https://github.com/bookshelf/bookshelf/wiki/Plugin:-Virtuals): Define virtual properties on your model to compute new values.
 * [Case Converter](https://github.com/bookshelf/bookshelf/wiki/Plugin:-Case-Converter): Handles the conversion between the database's snake_cased and a model's camelCased properties automatically.
-* [Processor](https://github.com/bookshelf/bookshelf/wiki/Plugin:-Processor): Allows defining custom processor functions that handle transformation of values whenever they are `.set()` on a model.
+* [Processor](https://github.com/bookshelf/processor-plugin): Allows defining custom processor functions that handle transformation of values whenever they are `.set()` on a model.

 ## Community plugins